Stocks look to start the new quarter with gains

 The Reserve Bank of Australia followed the lead of the Federal Reserve and other central banks in cutting its key interest rate, to a record low 0.75 percent.

-In Asia, Japan's Nikkei stock index picked up 0.6 percent.
+In Asia, Japan's Nikkei stock index ended the day up 0.6 percent.
 Markets in Hong Kong and Shanghai were closed for a national day holiday.

 U.S. stocks climbed to start the week as investors were encouraged by China's announcement that its top trade negotiator will lead talks with the United States that are expected to take place next week.